 SUMMARY INFORMATION ON THE EVOLUTION IN THE USE OF EXPORT SUBSIDIES

-28. The following table summarizes the information available in relation to the export subsidies granted by the Members who have notified such export subsidies in their latest Table ES:1 notification15, since 2004.
+30. Table 5 summarizes the information available in relation to the export subsidies granted by the Members who have notified such export subsidies in their latest Table ES:1 notification, since 2004.